Bobbik1/P1Tool/README.md

 # P1Tool
-code should be located together with excel file (pandas module handle it)
+code should be located together with excel file (pandas module handle it) (CarConfig.xlsx , attached here)

 it should make gui with groups of radiobuttons: